The Fender 400-PS FAQ

 I have found that it is most often the users and amp techs who cause

-the problem, in the 400-PS to appears to be problem-matic.Users, don't want to be bothered following the rules that go along with owning and operating a 400-PS.
-They seem to think that the same rules that apply to owning and operating a 100 watt Fender Bassman or even the 300 watt Ampeg SVT, automatically applies to the 400-PS.
-Mistakenly thinking, that the 400-PS is in the same class of amplifier.
+Users who don't want to be bothered following the rules that go along with owning and operating a 400-PS, seem to think that the same rules that apply to owning and operating a 100 watt Fender Bassman, or even the 300 watt Ampeg SVT, automatically applies to the 400-PS.
+Mistakenly thinking that the 400-PS is in the same class of amplifier.

-They, couldn't be more wrong, and...
+They couldn't be more wrong, and...

-They, couldn't be more wrong.
+They couldn't be more wrong.

 When you understand and follow these rules, the 400-PS is no more problematic than a Fender Bassman.

-3. Why do I have to use those high priced GE-6550A's?It's like anything else, when specific things are designed to work together to yield the "maximum" in performance with long service life.
-This is the case with the 400-PS with the original Tungsol 6550, as well as with the even higher performance GE-6550A.Likewise, the high performance Musicman amps were designed to run the Sylvania 6CA7 tube, because of their well known superior performance and service life.
+It's like anything else, when specific things are designed to work together to yield the "maximum" in performance with long service life.
+This is the case with the 400-PS with the original Tungsol 6550, as well as with the even higher performance GE-6550A.

 In both cases, no other tubes were considered for use in these amps.
-Not even, as a substitute replacement tube.
+Not even as a substitute replacement tube.

-A year or so back, I had a 400-PS owner stop in with a set of the Russian 6550WE tubes to be installed.
+A year or so back I had a 400-PS owner stop in with a set of NEW Russian 6550WE tubes to be installed.
 I really had to play games with that 400 to get those tubes to run.
 This was their best day right out of the box for these tubes, and the best they could do was 124 watts per load at 100 Hz for a 372 watt total output from a conservatively 435 watt rated amp.

-Here, are the GE-6550A data sheets for you to see if the other so called 6550's measure up to the high performance GE-6550A standard.
+Here are the GE-6550A data sheets for you to see if the other so called 6550's measure up to the high performance GE-6550A standard.

 High performance with long service life is the hallmark of the GE-6550A.

-With the way tubes are being made in other countries today, there is little chance of any of the same type of tubes being the same.There are no unifying standards behind what they produce.
-There simply are no unifying standards to cover their manufacturing methods, material standards, or electrical performance characteristics.
+With the way tubes are being made in other countries today, there is little chance of any of the same type of tubes ever being made the same from one country to another.

-If industry standards were on the minds of those who make the vacuum tubes from off shore, I would not have had to re-base these tubes to fit the sockets made in the USA, and you would not have these pictures to look at on this FAQ page.
+If USA industry standards were on the minds of those who make the vacuum tubes from off shore, I would not have had to re-base these tubes to fit the sockets made in the USA, and you would not have these pictures to look at on this FAQ page.

-5. What test equipment do I need to setup a 400-PS?TEST EQUIPMENT REQUIRED:1- 0 to 150 volt 60 Hz A.C. voltmeter 2% accuracy
+1- 0 to 150 volt 60 Hz A.C. voltmeter 2% accuracy

 1- G.R.
 Variac type W10M, 13A 0-140v.